wissalcodes/Scientific-Articles-Search-Engine/README.md

 # Scientific Articles Search Engine

-## Contribution guidelines

-  ### - create a branch for each section
-  ### - branches will follow the naming convention ```<member name>/<feature or section name> ```
-        example: wissal/authentication
-  ### - try to provide meaningfull commit messages
-        example: added an api route for user credentials
-  ### - open a Pull Request after finishing a section or feature

-  ## *!!!
-NEVER PUSH TO MAIN OR AUTOMATICALLY MERGE YOUR BRANCH TO MAIN, EVEN IF YOUR BRANCH CAN BE AUTOMATICALLY MERGED !!!*

 ## Description
 This project is a web application designed to search scientific articles using a set of keywords

 ## Table of Contents

 1. [Technologies](#technologies)